KamranAzeem/docker-to-kubernetes/Minikube-Internals-Windows.md

 ---------

-# How Hyper-V on Windows implements "bad networking":
+# Hyper-V and "bad networking":

 One of the major problem with Hyper-V's default vSwitch is that we cannot configure it, nor can we see how it is configured.
 It can dream/decide/generate any IP network scheme for the vSwitch at any given time, and the VMs have no choice but to use it.
 This is can cause a problem, especially when the vSwitch network has some sort of conflict with some other network on another network interface of the VM connected to it.